 Riding the Waves

 People looking for surfers, and how they operate, can spot them all along the beaches close to Lincoln City.
 If checking it out in person is what you’re after, visit the annual Nelscott Reef Tow In Surf Competition.
-For more information on this event please click the link!

 In addition, there is great windsurfing and kitesurfing opportunities on the Ocean and Devil’s Lake, so if traditional ocean surfing is not your style, you can still hit the water on a board!